jetsetwilly1/Drm.Documentation/drm.Documentation/tutorials/connect-to-dynamics-using-app-registration.md

 }
 ```

-Let's make sure we create a queue on the first run on the template.
+Let's make sure we create a queue on the first run of the template.
 Replace the
 ```data``` property in your template with the json below

 ```json